Liver Cirrhosis – Causes, Symptoms and TreatmentOmxadmin

 What Is Liver Cirrhosis?

-Thick scarring slows down the normal flow of blood through the liver, which causes blood to find alternate path i.e. veins lying along the stomach and esophagus to return to the heart.
-This extra pressure in these blood vessels, called varices, may cause them to enlarge or rupture of veins.
-This problem is especially found in the esophagus.
+Thick scarring slows down the normal flow of blood through the liver, which causes blood to find alternate path i.e. veins lying along the stomach and oesophagus to return to the heart.
+This extra pressure in these blood vessels called varices.
+It may cause them to enlarge or rupture of veins.
+This problem is especially found in the oesophagus.

-Liver can tolerant of disease and injury.
+The liver can tolerant of disease and injury.
 It is observed that even after 70% of its mass has been ruined or removed, still it can function.
-Even though it is not possible to restore functions of parts of liver that are affected by scar tissue, but the person can live healthy life with the help of remaining part of liver.
+Even though it is not possible to restore functions of parts of the liver that are affected by scar tissue, but the person can live a healthy life with the help of the remaining part of the liver.
 Therefore it is important to identify the problems as soon as possible and start the steps to eliminate them.

 Causes of Liver Cirrhosis?

 Cirrhosis causes due to a long-term injury to the liver including viruses, genetic deficiencies, prolonged obstruction of bile flow, and long term exposure to drugs and other toxic substances.
 In most cases, however, the culprit is excessive consumption of alcohol.